 Birthplace: Florence, Alabama, USA

-The majority of the Titan players in the film are based on real people (see the Titans' team photo here).
-However, actor Ryan Gosling's character Alan Bosley is not a real person.
+The majority of the Titan players in the film are based on real people (see the Titans team photo below).
+However, while researching the Remember the Titans true story, we learned that actor Ryan Gosling's character, Alan Bosley, is not a real person.
 The movie shows Alan giving up his spot to Pete (Donald Faison) during a game.
 This scene was added to emphasize the selflessness of the players.
 Ray Budds (Burgess Jenkins) is also a fictionalized character.
 The film depicts a bigoted Ray being kicked off the team by captain Gerry Bertier.
 This never actually happened.
 Former Titan players have stated that this type of player would have been kicked off the team during training camp, before the season ever started. -'71 Titans Website

 Not exactly.
 There were approximately 50,000 casualties (killed/wounded/missing) at the Battle of Gettysburg.
 The actual number who lost their lives was much lower. -IMDB

-They were friends, but their relationship was not such a pivitol example of integration like it is in the movie Remember the Titans.
+As we looked into the question, "How accurate is Remember the Titans?" we discovered that they were friends, but their relationship was not such a pivotal example of integration like it is in the movie.
 Gerry and Julius were friends just like many of the other players were friends.
 Theirs was not the only new friendship. -'71 Titans Website

-Titan quarterback Ronnie Bass did come from California, but portraying him as a long haired hippie is a bit of an exageration.
+During our investigation into the Remember the Titans true story, we confirmed that Titan quarterback Ronnie Bass did come from California, but portraying him as a long-haired hippie is a bit of an exaggeration.
 "I was never quite like that," Bass told the Greenville (SC) News.
 "But that's Hollywood.
 I'll say for the record my hair was never that long."
 Also for the record, Ron never did Tai Chi outside the school.

 Unlike what is seen in the movie, there were no protestors outside of the high school on the first day.
 Nearby George Washington Junior High School did have some fights and a rock-throwing incident. -'71 Titans Website